Cc618/OctOs/README.md

 ## Depedencies
 To build the OS you must have :
 - nasm : Assembly sources.
+- python3 : Scripts in the utils folder.
 - cc (for i386, provided with GCC) : For C sources.
 - ld (for i386, provided with GCC) : To link object files.